‘It Was Completely Black’: Massive Structure Fire Erupts On Sea Isle City Waterfront

 SEA ISLE CITY, N.J.
 (CBS) – Two people are hurt after a massive structure fire erupted at a Sea Isle City community landmark.
-Black smoke billowed from a shed and fuel tank along the water on the 300 block of 43rd Place, belonging to a staple Sea Isle City shop called Two Chums, a bait, tackle and boat rental shop, on Sunday.
+Black smoke billowed from a shed and fuel tank along the water at 371 43rd Place on Sunday.

 “It was thick, the smoke was thick,” Michael Marino, a witness, said.